- Course Number:

 - Speeds and Feeds

 - Lecture Hours:

 - Special Fee:

 Course DescriptionCovers how to calculate proper cutting speeds, revolutions per minute (RPM) and feeds for various machine tools and cutting conditions.
 Introduces how accurately calculating speeds and feeds prior to cutting on the work piece will save time, money, and avoid the waste of materials and tools.
-Prerequisite: MCH 100.
+Prerequisites: MCH 100.
+Audit available.

 Intended Outcomes for the course

 Introduce the student to the formulas and reference materials needed to perform the necessary calculations for obtaining the correct speeds and feeds for the appropriate machining operations.